eseidel/lolsim/README.md

 # lolsim
-Implementation of League of Legends' rules engine.
+Toy implementation of League of Legends' combat engine.

 My goal here is to familiarize myself with the finer details of LOL's rules as well as have a chance to play around with Dart.